 “Millions of people around the world use Slack.
 These changes are about being good stewards of their time, making everyone’s working lives just a little simpler, more pleasant and productive.”

 To tailor your sidebar even further, you can adjust your preferences or add custom sections at any time.
-Otherwise, start enjoying a better Slack experience thanks to our streamlined sidebar, rolling out to all customers on June 8.
+Otherwise, start enjoying a better Slack experience thanks to our streamlined sidebar, rolling out to all customers starting on June 8.

 With so many teams embracing more flexible ways of working with Slack as their digital HQ, we’re committed to ensuring Slack stays a pleasant, productive home for all types of work, where users can easily find the information they need and stay focused on the task at hand.
 Today’s updates are just the latest example of that commitment.